The RFE Split Squat

 b) Engage your core and squat downwards into your front leg.

 c) Pause for a moment at the bottom of the rep and drive upwards with your lead leg.

 d) Maintain tightness in your core and repeat!

 The RFE split squat may seem challenging at first, as it requires advanced balance and strength.
-Perform 3-4 sets of 10-15 repetitions to become comfortable with the form.
+With single leg split squats, perform 3-4 sets of 10-15 repetitions to become comfortable with the form.
 Of course, feel free to switch up the set and rep ranges to challenge yourself.

 RFE Split Squat Mistakes

 One common mistake made during the Bulgarian split squat is leaning backward and placing too much weight on your trail foot.
 This can lead to a hyperextended back position, which places excessive stress on your spine.

 Leaning into your trail foot also reduces tension on your front leg, which minimizes your potential gains.

 Instead, keep most of your weight on your front foot and lean forward slightly to maximize the effectiveness and safety of the RFE split squat.